Hi, friends! 💖

-The author that I had the pleasure of interviewing is one of my latest favorites – who wrote one of the most important YA books of 2019 (that’s a fact!!!) and is also one of my latest favorite books.
-And he is no other than… Randy Ribay!!!
+The author that I had the pleasure of interviewing is one of my new favorites – who wrote one of the most important YA books of 2019 (that’s a fact!!!).
+He is no other than… Randy Ribay!!!

 His latest YA novel is entitled Patron Saints of Nothing and is published by Kokila.
 To know more about this book and what I think about it, visit my review here as part of the blog tour hosted by Bookworms’ Unite PH.

 This might be a little long for you.
 But I am so glad that I was able to ask all the questions that I have been wanting to ask and talk about with Randy.
 So, grab your popcorn and favorite drinks.
 And let’s get to know Randy Ribay and his YA novel, Patron Saints of Nothing!

 KARINA: Hi, Randy!
 Welcome to Afire Pages!
 I am so glad to have you here.
 Would you like to personally introduce yourself to our readers and share some random stuffs about yourself first?

 RANDY RIBAY: Thanks for inviting me to do the interview!
 As you’ve already said, I’m Randy Ribay, author of Patron Saints of Nothing.
 Some random stuff, eh?
 My favorite video game of all time is Final Fantasy VII.
 I’m a morning person.
 When I was high school, some friends and I ran a backyard “professional” wrestling league.